liddiard/personal-website-gatsby/src/pages/project/aviation-weather-map.md

 type: software
 ---

-As a pilot in training, it’s important to know the weather conditions before taking to the skies.
+As a Private Pilot, it’s important to know the weather conditions before taking to the skies.
 In particular, strong winds and low visibility can be hazardous to flying.
 There’s a standard way to represent visibility and cloud ceilings on aviation maps: Green represents good, VFR (Visual Flight Rules) conditions, while blue, red, and magenta represent progressively poorer weather.

 Normally you’d check a website for this information, but what’s more fun and easy to check than a physical chart with LEDs representing flight conditions at nearby airports?